pushkarlaulkar/Demo-HTTP-API/README.md

 The demo has been on hosted on Heroku.

 When the above link is opened the below output is expected.
-It shows a JSON output of 6 books which is a random data to showcase the implementation of API.
+It shows a JSON output of details of 6 books which is a random data to showcase the implementation of API.

 ![Output](https://i.ibb.co/dMSkLCN/Capture.png)